-Yet that same heart, wide as it was, proved vulnerable.
-When I needed her most, she stumbled under the spell of her lover.
-He forsook her and turned her ecstasy into ash.
-Eyes pooled with tears, she sang her loss of Rokia songa him of love and life.
-So with her spacious heart drained and sere, Barbary died.
-If trembled me.
-And in grief I questioned: were we women so frail in the wake of men who swore they cherished us?
+Her spacious heart drained and sere, Barbary died.
+I mourned her so deeply, it trembled me.
+And yet, even in grief I questioned: were we women so frail in the wake of men who swore they cherished us?
 Was a lover's betrayal more lethal than betrayal of oneself?
 I did not know the answers so I determined to be otherwise.
 I determined to search most carefully for the truth of a lover before committing my own fidelity.
-That commitment was a blow to my father, Senator Brabantio.
+That determination was a blow to my father, Senator Brabantio.
 His sole interest in me as I grew into womanhood was making certain I was transferred, profitably and securely, into the hands of another man.